Table of Content

 - Plant hormones are chemical compounds present in very low concentration in plants.
 They are derivatives of indole (auxins), terpenes (Gibberellins), adenine (Cytokinins), carotenoids (Abscisic acid) and gases (Ethylene).

-- These hormones are produced in all parts of the plant and are transmitted to various parts of the plant.
+- These hormones are produced in almost all parts of the plant and are transmitted to various parts of the plant.

 - They may act synergistically or individually.
 Roles of different hormones can be complementary or antagonistic.